 - Slide rail kit hardware

 - Slide rail kit

 - System grounding accessory kit with two M4 screws and a grounding lug

 This section lists the safety precautions you should take when working with the ASA 5585-X and contains the following topics:

-Use the following guidelines to help ensure your safety and protect the ASA 5585-X. The list of guidelines may not address all potentially hazardous situations in your working environment, so be alert and exercise good judgment at all times.
+Use the following guidelines to help ensure your safety and protect the ASA 5585-X. This list of guidelines may not address all potentially hazardous situations in your work environment, so be alert and exercise good judgment at all times.

-Keep tools away from walk areas where you and others could fall over them.
+- Keep tools away from walkways where you and others could trip over them.

-Never attempt to lift an object that is too heavy for one person to handle.
+- Never attempt to lift an object that is too heavy for one person.

 Maintaining Safety with Electricity

-Warning Before working on a chassis or working near power supplies, unplug the power cord on AC units.
+Warning Before working on a chassis, or working near power supplies, unplug all power cords on AC-input units.
 Statement 246